National Assembly (South Africa)

 The National Assembly is the directly elected house of the Parliament of South Africa, located in Cape Town, Western Cape.
-It consists of four hundred members who are elected every five years using a party-list proportional representation system where half of the members are elected proportionally from nine provincial lists and the remaining half from national lists so as to restore proportionality.
+It consists of four hundred Members of Parliament (MPs), who are elected every five years using a party-list proportional representation system where half of the members are elected proportionally from nine provincial lists and the remaining half from national lists so as to restore proportionality.

-The National Assembly is presided over by a Speaker, assisted by a Deputy Speaker.
+The National Assembly is presided over by a speaker, assisted by a deputy speaker.
 The current speaker as of 14 June 2024 is Thoko Didiza (ANC).
 The Deputy Speaker is Annelie Lotriet (DA) since 14 June 2024.

 The National Assembly chamber was destroyed in a fire in January 2022.
 National Assembly sittings are now held in the old Good Hope Chamber, which is within the precincts of parliament.

 Allocation

 The National Assembly seats are allocated using a proportional representation system with closed lists.
 Seats are first allocated according to the (integer part of the) Droop quota.
 Thereafter, at most five seats are allocated using the largest remainder method (using the Droop quota).
 Any additional seats are allocated amongst the parties who then already have seats using the highest averages method.

 Voters previously had one vote at elections to the National Assembly, but since the 2024 South African general election voters cast two votes.
 Seats are allocated in ten multi-member constituencies via party lists.
 One constituency is a national or 'at large' constituency and nine others represent each of the nine provinces.
 The lists were called the national lists and regional lists in the 2009 election.
 'Regional' was used to avoid confusion with the provincial legislature elections held at the same time.
 Previously they were called 'National to National' and 'Provincial to National'.

 Of the 400 members of the National Assembly, half are assigned to be elected from national lists and the remaining half are assigned to be elected from regional lists.
 Every election, the Independent Electoral Commission (IEC) determines the allocation of the 200 regional list seats to each province by population.

 Parties decide whether they want to set up both national and regional lists or only regional lists.
 In the 2009 election, the Democratic Alliance (DA) chose not to use a national list.
 The nationwide votes entitled the DA to 67 seats, but the provincial votes amounted to only 35 seats.
 While normally the remaining 32 members would be drawn from the party's national list, in this case the remaining seats were distributed among the other DA regional list candidates.
 This resulted in the National Assembly being made up of 168 members elected on national lists and 232 members elected on regional lists.